whage/thesis/thesis.md

 # Examination of the evolution of type systems in programming languages

-# Planned main themes
-- type systems in programming languages
-- static analysis, formal verification
-- building a programming language and a static analyzer
-    - incrementally adding type system features to a toy language and examining the costs/benefits
-- building a type checker
-    - maybe try it for HCL (Terraform)?

 # Introduction, personal motivation
 I first experienced working with staticly typed languages at the university.
 After I started learning and working with C# I was struck by how much the